albinpreis/unit-testing-workshop/README.md

 # Unit Testing Workshop

-A comprehensive workshop on unit testing in Java using JUnit 5 and Mockito.
+Workshop on unit testing in Java using JUnit 5 and Mockito.

 ## Workshop Structure